jac459/yamaha-musiccast/README.md

   - Direct Button: "Dimmer 0" to "Dimmer -4",
   - Toggle Button: "Dark Mode"
   - Slider: "Dimmer"
+- Label "Status":
-- Label "Status": improved reliability/ refreshing
+  - improved reliability/ refreshing
+  - Added info for active "Input"
 - Improved displaying the Track info and Albumart (Info will only be displayed if Input Type is "netusb").
+- Directory "Settings":
-- Directory "Settings": Added "info boxes" with additional info to the Directory "Settings" of this Driver.
+  - Added "info boxes" with additional info to the Directory "Settings" of this Driver.
+  - Added option for "Status Label" to include "Input" or not
 - Directory "Media Browser": Added Button "Close" to close the "Media Browser".
 Previously the Browser would only close on selecting a file or by pressing the Button "Home".
 - Other minor Bugfixes
 - Requires meta v.
 1.0.5